mihay0113/layout_task-guideline/README.md

     - Run `npm run deploy` to deploy changes to GitHub pages (use Git Bash when working on Windows).
 12. Create a Pull Request (PR) from your branch `develop` to branch `master` of original repo.
 13. Copy `DEMO LINK` and `TEST REPORT LINK` from `readme.md` to the PR description.
+14. Check your work using checklist (look for it in the root directory of the project) before submitting it for review.

 > To update you PR repeat steps 9-11